tishvo/Atelier/README.md

 - Run npm install to download project dependencies
 - Run npm run start to initialize the server
 - Navigate to your local host port 8080 to view the application
-- Alternatively, the application is also deployed using AWS EC2 instance.
-View here: http://54.173.158.212/